Gouda cheese: Process

 As it ages, it develops a caramel sweetness and has a slight crunchiness from cheese crystals, especially in older cheeses.
 In the Netherlands, cubes of Gouda are often eaten as a snack served with Dutch mustard.
 Older varieties are sometimes topped with sugar or apple butter.
-Cubes of Gouda are commonly served as a snack along with beer in traditional Dutch Brown Bars.
+Cubes of Gouda are commonly served as a snack along with beer in Dutch Bruin cafés.